kaitpw/kanji-heatmap/README.md

 ### Priority

-- Make app `PWA` including adding icons for manifest
+- ✅ Make app `PWA` including adding icons for manifest
 - Populate index db with kanji information using a loading screen at the beginning of page load if it doesn't exist yet
 - Create the cache hooks listed above to retrieve kanji information from index db
 - Make sorting and filtering work with web workers
+- Put sorting and item presentation settings in local storage
 - Add debouncing for text search
 - Make text search work with webworkers and fuzzy search
 - Design "expanded item card" layout